arne-schroppe/states/README.md

 ## Example
 Imagine a railroad grade crossing.
 There can be a train approaching or not.
-If a train is approaching the red lights can be activated or not (in case of failure).
+If a train is approaching, the red lights might be activated or not (in case of failure).
-There might also be a car on the tracks.
+There could also be a car on the tracks.
 You can get all the states of the system in the following way:

 ```